heydaytime/heydaybot/README.md

   Fully synced with my school schedule.
 It knew what class was coming up and when.

 - 😂 **Meme Command**:
-  Users could trigger a command to receive a random meme from a pre-loaded collection.
+  Users could trigger a command to receive a random meme.

 - 🏆 **Scoring System** *(Experimental)*:
   There was also a basic scoring/points system, though I don’t remember exactly how it worked.